shubhambharti4716/SnakeGame/README.md

 ## How to Play the Game

-* Just download the SnakeGame.exe file from [Snake Game](https://drive.google.com/drive/folders/1_SWx1VFqypE7UEm12cEIN91LdKU0NRzI) or from [this link](https://drive.google.com/drive/folders/1_SWx1VFqypE7UEm12cEIN91LdKU0NRzI).
+* Just download the SnakeGame file from [Snake Game](https://drive.google.com/drive/folders/1_SWx1VFqypE7UEm12cEIN91LdKU0NRzI) or from [this link](https://drive.google.com/drive/folders/1_SWx1VFqypE7UEm12cEIN91LdKU0NRzI).

 * Run the executable file.
 You will be directed to the homepage.